 In October 2016, we and vTv LLC entered into the Loan Agreement with Horizon Technology Finance Corporation and Silicon Valley Bank, under which we have borrowed \$20.0 million.
-This agreement was amended on April 1, 2020 (the "Second Amendment") and again on July 29, 2020 (the "Third Amendment").
-The effect of these amendments was to extend the maturity dates of the loans and eliminate the minimum cash balance requirements.
+This agreement was amended on April 1, 2020 to extend the maturity dates of the loans and adjusted the minimum cash balance requirements (the "April Amendment").
 Each loan tranche bears interest at a floating rate equal to 10.5% plus the amount by which the one-month LIBOR exceeds 0.5%.
-As of August 3, 2020, \$3.2 million aggregate principal balance remains outstanding under the Loan Agreement.
+As of May 7, 2020, \$3.2 million aggregate principal balance remains outstanding under the Loan Agreement.
 Additionally, each tranche includes a final interest payment due at its maturity which are further detailed below.

 We borrowed the first tranche of \$12.5 million upon the close of the Loan Agreement in October 2016.
 The first tranche originally required only monthly interest payments until May 1, 2018, followed by equal monthly payments of principal plus accrued interest through the scheduled maturity date on May 1, 2020.
-In connection with the Third Amendment, the maturity date of the first tranche was extended to September 1, 2020.
-In addition, a final payment for the first tranche loan equal to \$0.8 million will be due on September 1, 2020, or such earlier date specified in the Loan Agreement, as amended.
+In connection with the April Amendment, the maturity date of the first tranche was extended to August 1, 2020.
+In addition, a final payment for the first tranche loan equal to \$0.8 million will be due on August 1, 2020, or such earlier date specified in the Loan Agreement, as amended.
 We borrowed the second tranche of \$7.5 million in March 2017.
 The second tranche required only monthly interest payments until October 1, 2018, followed by equal monthly payments of principal plus accrued interest through the scheduled maturity date on October 1, 2020.
-In connection with the Second Amendment, the maturity date of the second tranche was extended to January 1, 2021.
+In connection with the April Amendment, the maturity date of the second tranche was extended to January 1, 2021.
 In addition, a final payment for the second tranche loan equal to \$0.5 million was originally due on October 1, 2020, or such earlier date specified in the Loan Agreement.
-In connection with the Second and Third Amendments, the due date for this final payment was extended to January 1, 2021, or such earlier date specified in the Loan Agreement, and the total amount of the payment was increased to \$0.8 million.
-For each of the first and second tranches, the Second and Third Amendments require only monthly interest payments on the outstanding principal balance for the amounts due on April 1, 2020, through September 1, 2020.
-As amended, the remaining principal balance and final interest payment under the first tranche is payable upon maturity on September 1, 2020.
-Further, the Second and Third Amendments require equal monthly principal payments plus accrued interest for the second tranche beginning September 1, 2020 through the scheduled maturity date on January 1, 2021.
+In connection with the April Amendment, the due date for this final payment was extended to January 1, 2021, or such earlier date specified in the Loan Agreement, and the total amount of the payment was increased to \$0.6 million.
+For each of the first and second tranches, the April Amendment requires only monthly interest payments on the outstanding principal balance for the amounts due on April 1, 2020, May 1, 2020 and June 1, 2020.
+Beginning with the amounts due on July 1, 2020, the Company will resume payment of the principal portion of these loans in accordance with the original amounts due